Pucallpa to Tingo Maria Bus

 The travel from Pucallpa to Tingo Maria lasts about 6 hours by bus, going through the 154.7 mi (249 km) by land.
 Tepsa is a terrestrial transportation company that covers this route, with bus tickets at the rate of s/ 40.
 Their buses leave at 1:30 p.m. and 3:30 p.m. from the terminal located in Av.
 Centenario in Pucallpa, destination to the terminal of Tingo Maria, in the Av.
 Antonio Raymondi.
 The climate is tropical in Tingo Maria, reason why the city presents plentiful precipitations throughout the year, but the level of rains drop from June to August.
 The average temperature is 76 °F (24.4 °C), we recommend you to keep it in mind and pack light clothes, without forgetting your umbrella.

-Why book Pucallpa to Tingo Maria bus with redBus?
+Why book a Pucallpa to Tingo María bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Pucallpa to Tingo Maria.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Pucallpa to Tingo María.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The name of this city comes from the quechua language and means red-colored land, a definition that corresponds with its red landscapes.
 It’s considered the second most important fluvial port of the Amazonia.Pucallpa was colonized in 1840 by franciscan missionaries.
 During several years it was a little settlement isolated from the country.It was founded on May the 23rd 1833, during the rubber fever.In 1945 Pucallpa was connected with Tingo Maria by land.